ChrisMash/AlertPresenter/README.md

 Run a scan with the following command in the root of the project:
 `swiftlint`

-SwiftLint is also included in the automated tests.
+SwiftLint execution is also included in the automated tests.

 ### Jazzy docs